jonasacres/easysafe-doc/README.md

 ###### Version
 Revision PRE-02, 2019-01-05

 This document is currently in an unstable draft status, and reflects pre-release software.
+It is therefore subject to change.

 ###### Intellectual Property